jrueda4/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

 - if we see the center location and are not carrying anything
   + back up until it is no longer in view
   + call interruptedsearch function.

+  TODO:
+  - REPLACE the current counter with a timer that is set for more precise behavior

 --------2/16/2017--------
 EDITED BY:  Jeff Schlindwein